The Stars Of 'Pose' Want A Musical Episode

 “It’s something we should talk about,” Canals continued.
 “I love a good musical.”

-And Canals’ co-creator Ryan Murphy, who created the hit show “Glee,” certainly has the resources to produce a musical episode after all as a lover of musicals himself.
+And Canals’ co-creator Ryan Murphy, who created the hit show Glee, certainly has the resources to produce a musical episode after all as a lover of musicals himself.

-“Pose” star Indya Moore also showed interest over the prospect of creating a musical episode.
+Pose star Indya Moore also showed interest over the prospect of creating a musical episode.
 Moore, who plays Angel in the show, commented, “I would love a musical episode.

 “I don’t think I can sing,” Moore added, “but people have told me that they think I could probably sing.
 I want to believe them.”

-Angela Bassett, who is currently starring in another of Murphy’s shows “9-1-1,” hinted that she might make an appearance on Season 2 of “Pose.”
+Angela Bassett, who is currently starring in another of Murphy’s shows “9-1-1,” hinted that she might make an appearance on Season 2 of Pose.

 “I don’t know when and I don’t know how, but I’m sure we can sneak it in.
 I would love to do that,” Bassett said.
 “Don’t put limitations on it, baby,” she laughed, “I’m here and ready and willing to do it all.”

-According to Canals, Season 2 of “Pose” is expected to premiere next summer, with production starting in either September or October.
+According to Canals, Season 2 of Pose is expected to premiere next summer, with production starting in either September or October.